BUILT-IN VS. COUNTERTOP MICROWAVES

-If you’re looking to replace or buy a new microwave, you’ll want to make sure you choose the microwave type that works best for your kitchen and cooking needs.
+If you’re looking to replace or buy a new microwave, you’ll want to make sure you choose a microwave type that works best for your kitchen and cooking needs.
 A traditional countertop microwave is a freestanding unit that is usually placed directly on the kitchen counter.
-However, microwave ovens also come in a built-in, over-the-range style that is mounted above a cooktop or range and offers venting and overhead lighting.
-Not sure whether to choose a built-in vs. a countertop microwave?
-Our microwave buying guide below can help.
+However, microwave ovens also come in a built-in and over-the-range style.
+If you're not sure whether to choose a built-in, over-the-range or a countertop microwave, this microwave buying guide will help you make a decision.

 WHAT IS AN OVER-THE-RANGE MICROWAVE?

-Over-the-range microwaves, also called built-in microwaves, are installed above a range or cooktop.
+Over-the-range microwaves are installed above a range or cooktop, saving kitchen counter space.
+These microwaves function as both a microwave oven and a hood vent.
 They provide kitchen venting and air circulation, as well as overhead lighting.

 WHAT IS A BUILT-IN MICROWAVE?

 Built-in microwaves, as opposed to over-the-range microwaves, are usually installed in a wall or among cabinets for a more flush look.
 They can also be installed in other places in the kitchen, including below a countertop.
-However, they do require professional installation—so consider that when you’re evaluating microwave options.
+However, they do require professional installation—an additional consideration when exploring microwave options.

 1. VENTING NEEDS

 If your kitchen already has a vent hood installed, you can replace it with an over-the-range microwave as a space-saving solution.
-Over-the-range models feature built-in exhaust venting and charcoal filtering to help take odors and fumes out of your kitchen air.
+Over-the-range models feature built-in exhaust venting and charcoal filtering to help remove odors and fumes out of your kitchen.
 If your kitchen is not equipped with a vent, an over-the-range microwave can also recirculate the air.